WHO WE ARE

 HOW CAN MY CHILD PARTICIPATE?

 Our zero-cost, audition-free programs make Tomorrow’s Voices accessible to all families.
-Our programs are currently offered in St. Catharines, Hamilton and Toronto for children ages 7-17 to participate in our after-school kids choirs.
+Our programs are currently offered in St. Catharines, Hamilton, Toronto, and Saskatoon for children ages 8-18 to participate in our after-school kids choirs.
 If your child has a passion for music, you can contact us for more information about registration.

 MEET OUR BOARD